 Nine credit hours must be 3000-level or higher

-A maximum of 6 credit hours of Special Topics courses may be included in a minor program or the student may complete 3 credit hours of Special Topics and 3 credit hours of either Special Problems or Undergraduate Research.
-Students may not use 6 credit hours of either Special Problems or Undergraduate Research for a minor.
+- A maximum of 6 credit hours of Special Topics courses may be included in a minor program or the student may complete 3 credit hours of Special Topics and 3 credit hours of either Special Problems or Undergraduate Research or Biology TA Experience or Biology Internship.
+Students may not use 6 credit hours of either Special Problems or Undergraduate Research or Biology TA Experience or Biology Internship for a minor.